Back

 The most ancient healthcare systems, such as Ayurveda and Traditional Chinese Medicine, are rooted in nature.
 In those traditions, the body is regarded as a natural phenomenon, comprising fundamental elements that must exist in harmony for it to realize good health.
 The earliest health systems, then, do not focus on disease or symptoms, but rather imbalances.
 One of the key aspects of Ayurveda is digestion — Ayurveda asserts that when digestive fire is low, we must turn up the heat, and when it is too hot then we must cool it down.

 Trikatu is one of the most recommended Ayurvedic formulas for supporting digestive fire.
-Regardless of how well we understand Ayurveda, or any other system of health, it is clear how important digestion is when we have a stomach ache or indigestion — our personal experience is our best proof that eating the right foods is beneficial to the mind and body.
+Regardless of how well we understand Ayurveda, or any other system of health, it is clear how important digestion is when we have a stomach woes or indigestion — our personal experience is our best proof that eating the right foods is beneficial to the mind and body.

 The Upanishads teach that we are all food bodies — not only do we require food so that the body can live and thrive, our bodies make the experience of life possible.
 The wisdom of the early Vedic scholars continues to be confirmed by science, as we now know that digestion provides the fire that fuels life.